 To some children’s delight and others’ dismay, "gym class" is a standard requirement today in American schools.
 Pushback always ensues when school districts cut physical education, sports, or recess to save time or money.

 A Palestinian and an Israeli die, go to heaven, and ask God, “Will there ever be peace in the Middle East?”
 God answers, “Yes, but not in my lifetime.”
-For those who yearn for peace in the Middle East but don’t believe it will happen in their lifetimes, Palestinian Osama Elewat and Israeli Netta Hazan of
+For those who yearn for peace in the Middle East but don’t believe it will happen in their lifetimes, Palestinian Osama Elewat and Israeli Netta Hazan offer

 New Hampshire Theatre Project’s provocative series, Elephant in the Room, has tackled topics that we as a society often have difficulty discussing–topics like human trafficking, mental illness, and the opioid crisis.